benjbuch/octo_waffle/part_01-basic_interactions.md

 ### Using a Pipe

-Within the `tidyverse` (or `magrittr`), there is also another way to specify the order in which expressions are evaluated.
+There is also another way to specify the order in which expressions are evaluated.
 Namely, by *piping* the different operations in the very order they must be executed by R. The ‘pipe’ is designated by the `%>%` operator.
 This operator is so useful that it has its own key-binding in RStudio, which is Ctrl/Cmd + Shift + M.

 We can obtain the same result as above with